The question, does game theory work, is two fold.

 “Much work remains on reconciling the acts of the zombies on the Walking Dead with observed human behavior.”

 So much for the first part of the question, does game theory work.
 Does it predict anything at all?
-The answer is a resounding horse laugh, or in academic doubletalk, much work remains on reconciling things.
+The answer, we have seen, and an answer that got a Nobel Prize, is a resounding, no. In academic doubletalk, much work remains on reconciling things.

-Again, they are making the exact same mistake, conflating their stupid models with, you know, reality.
+Again, they are making the exact same mistake, conflating their foolish models with reality.

 The first point to make here is that